 Water areas of differing widths within a non-territorial strait have differing legal statuses.
 The water area situated in the part that is territorial waters has a legal status equivalent to that of the territorial waters, while the strait's water area that goes outside the territorial waters is a contiguous zone, an exclusive economic zone, or even the high seas, based on differences in its width.
 Therefore, in the broad sense, this type of strait is viewed as an international strait or a strait that is used for international navigation.
 The PRC's Taiwan Strait comes under this kind of strait.
-Because of an increase in the width of territorial waters, there has been an increase in the number of territorial straits and a decrease in the number of non-territorial straits; this has had a pronounced impact on military freedom of navigation in straits.
+Because of an increase in the width of territorial waters, there has been an increase in the number of territorial straits; this has had a pronounced impact on military freedom of navigation in straits.